Dammyvirgo28/DevOps_Project/Git-Project/README.md

 ![Alt text](<7-branch delete.png>)

 - Step 8: Cloning remote git repository - The 'git clone' command helps us make a copy of remote repository on our local machine.

-- The command is git clone <link to your remote repository>
+- The command is 'git clone (link to your remote repository)'

 - Step 9: Markdown syntax

-- a) Headings - he hashtag or pound symbol (#) is used to create headings.
+1. Headings - he hashtag or pound symbol (#) is used to create headings.
 The number of hashtags indicates the level of the heading.
 For example:

 One hashtag (#) creates a level 1 heading.
 Two hashtags (##) create a level 2 heading.